joeytwiddle/significant-white-space/README.md

 SWS uses a simple text-processing algorithm to transform files; it does not properly lex/parse or understand your code.
 Because of this, it will probably only work on a _subset_ of the language you are using.
 In other words, you may need to restrict your code-style a little, to something that SWS can handle.
 Notable examples are:

 - Breaking a line up over multiple lines may introduce unwanted curlies if the later lines are indented.
-(You can get away with indenting 2 spaces in an otherwise 4-spaced file, but may face issues with semicolon-injection.)
+(You can get away with indenting 2 spaces in an otherwise 4-spaced file, but then face issues with semicolon-injection.)

+- Indentation of single-line comments is meaningful.
+If you have `//`s which look like outdent, curlies will be generated!

 - You can still express short `{ ... }` blocks on-one-line if you want to, but don't mix things up.
 Specifically do not follow a curly by text and then newline and indent.
 That mid-line curly will not be stripped, whilst the indent will cause a new one to be injected.